Repositories

 Configuration

-All the configuration options for the this feature are located in the app/Ship/Configs/repository.php
+All the configuration options for this feature are located in the app/Ship/Configs/repository.php

 config file.